-6. Internationalization Considerations
+7. Internationalization Considerations

 The ability to use non-ASCII characters in RFCs in a clear and consistent manner will improve the ability to describe internationalized protocols and will recognize the diversity of authors.
+However, the goal of readability will override the use of non-ASCII characters within the text.

-7. Security Considerations
+8. Security Considerations